kosl/ihipp-examples/docs/week3.md

 * evensum = 8, oddsum = 7

 It does not matter that different processes call a collective routine from different lines of code.
 MPI as a library has no idea what route a proces stook before calling any MPI function.
 Here, since they are all operating in COMM_WORLD, all processes participate in the same global collective.

+## Week 3 wrap-up

+In Week 3 we presented the concepts, programming and execution model of MPI in detail.
+As with OpenMP in the previous week, the hands on examples served to show how to use this paradigm as efficiently as possible.

+Please, discuss the MPI parallel programming paradigm and try to summarize its potential in general or maybe specifically for your applications.

+We would also like to know if you found Week 3 content useful as well?